 TE 100/101, EXPLORING TEACHING, (or its accepted equivalent from another University) is required to apply to the Teacher Education Program.
 TE 100 may be in progress during the semester you are applying to the Teacher Education Program.

 At the time a student registers for TE100/101 he/she must complete the TE100/101 APPLICATION on-line to be guaranteed a field placement.
-This application must be completed immediately after registering for the class.
+The link to the application is svsu.tk20.com.

 It cannot be stressed enough how important proper grammar, spelling, and punctuation are in this, and any, application.
 This application will be reviewed by administrators and teachers alike.
 All spaces need to be completed including phone number and local address.
 Your experience with youth, teaching characteristics and hobbies need to be written in narrative form , not lists.
 The Academic Record should be a listing of the courses you have taken with credits.
 Do NOT copy and paste your course listing from Cardinal Direct.
 Type a listing of the courses you have taken with course titles, not numbers (e.g., instead of ENGL 111, list Composition I).